Back to blog

 How we do parsing at Smartproxy

 Here at Smartproxy, we’re obsessed with data.
-That’s why we have a bunch of tools that can make your web scraping fast, smooth, and beneficial.
+That’s why we have a bunch of tools that can make your data scraping fast, smooth, and beneficial.
 First of all, if you’re using fully-developed products like Octoparse or Scrapy, don’t forget to employ residential proxies to boost parsing with those tools.

 But the best thing is that we have our own solutions which can parse data.
 Our No-Code Scraper offers a selector that can identify and choose multiple fields of the same value with a single click.
 It’ll provide you with a table preview of collected data and the possibility to instantly export data in JSON or CSV formats.